Contact centre occupancy – sometimes less is more

 Above all, giving agents a little more time in the day can be great for agent satisfaction – freeing them up for fifteen-minute morning yoga breaks, free fruit, or regular team meetings, for example, are all proven ways of boosting agent motivation, concentration, and positivity.
 This can have a profound knock-on effect on the efficiency of the contact centre.

 Although there is a lot of evidence backing the 85% occupancy rate as a key objective to aim for, it could be time to look at the metric in a new way.
 Sometimes lowering the rate can lead to a better customer service overall, even if the amount of time spent engaging with customers is slightly reduced.

-Content Guru’s cloud-first platform, storm®, offers virtually limitless scalability, unmatched integration capabilities and industry-leading AI.
-Content Guru ensures contact centres meet the needs of every customer, seamlessly. storm is used by hundreds of organisations across Europe, the US and Asia-Pac, in sectors ranging from finance and government through to travel and utilities.
-Customers relying on storm for mission-critical services include NHS 111, UK Power Networks, G4S, Serco and Rail Delivery Group.
+Content Guru’s cloud-native omnichannel communications solution, storm®, offers virtually limitless scalability, unmatched integration capabilities and industry-leading AI.
+Content Guru ensures customer experience and contact centers meet the needs of every customer, seamlessly. storm is used by public and private sector organisations across the Americas, Europe and Asia-Pac, in markets ranging from finance and healthcare through to government and utilities.
+Public sector customers relying on storm for mission-critical services include the NHS, Serco and US Federal Government.

 For additional information on Content Guru view their Company Profile